 Traeger has been criticized for sacrificing quality and innovation for market share, but it is hard to argue with the results.
 Traeger still dominated the market space and is the loudest advocate of pellet cooking.

-While a competent pellet grills (including all the limitations pellet grills are prone to) the overall construction quality of this Traeger remains relatively low.
-While a large grill with all the necessary equipment to make it a pellet grill (motors, fans, auger, etc) it only weighs 125 pounds (it used to weight 165 pounds).
+While competent, pellet grills (including all the limitations pellet grills are prone to) the overall construction quality of this Traeger remains relatively low.
+While a large grill with all the necessary equipment to make it a pellet grill (motors, fans, auger, etc) only weighs 135 pounds (it used to weigh 165 pounds).
 This is because the metal body of the grill is thin and the lid does not close tightly.
 This means that this pellet grill is not as efficient as it could be or able to hold in higher temperatures on a cold and windy day.

-Traeger does not build a bad pellet grill, and the Texas Pro has a number of features to like.
-At around $900USD, it is inexpensive for a pellet grill, but there is a lot of competition these days and many of those companies have worked to innovate design and functionality.
+Traeger does not build a bad pellet grill, and the Pro Series has a number of features to like.
+At around $700USD, it is inexpensive for a pellet grill, but there is a lot of competition these days and many of those companies have worked to innovate design and functionality.